 A minor injury to the scalp can cause a cut or scrape.
 Intense scratching can also cause breaks in the skin and sores that may lead to scabs.
 A person can usually treat small cuts and scrapes at home.
 However, if the wound is large and painful, it may require medical care.

 Avoiding irritants such as shampoo and styling products may help speed up healing.

 An injury to the scalp can lead to infection, causing painful scabs, blisters, and swelling.
 Signs of infection can include:

 - slow healing

 Impetigo can occur after Staphylococcus or Streptococcus bacteria enter a cut or wound.
-The infection is highly contagious and is common among young children.
+The infection is highly contagious and common among young children.

 Although mild impetigo may clear up on its own, prompt treatment is still critical.
 A doctor can prescribe topical or oral antibiotics to help: